 Six weeks after its official introduction, Adobe today has rolled out the the new “CC” release, with hundreds of new features and improvements across the product line centering on productivity, performance, and connectivity – see our guide to what’s new in CC…

-“CC” is actually CS7, the successor to CS6, and it is available through the Creative Cloud only, via affordable annual or monthly memberships (and not via high-priced perpetual licenses).
+“CC” is actually CS7, the successor to CS6 – and these new CC tools are available through the Creative Cloud only, via affordable annual or monthly memberships (and not via high-priced perpetual licenses).
 Adobe is now focusing all resources on the Cloud and explains why in this Open Letter to Customers.
 So all full members of Creative Cloud will automatically receive all the new CC apps (including free upgrades from CS6 to CC when desired) – and everyone else can download and run the free CC trials, which are fully functioning for 30 calendar days per computer.

 If you’re not ready for the complete Creative Cloud right now and prefer just a single application like Photoshop CC, then you can get any standalone CC tool for $9.99 or $19.99 a month with what’s known as a Single-App Membership.

 Importantly, all CC products include ongoing upgrades at no extra cost, so you can always be running the latest and greatest version available.
 Also, these new CC programs are not web applications – they download and run locally on your desktop just like normal (on either Windows or Mac), and they do not require continual Internet access to use (just once every 3-4 months for an automatic online revalidation).